SYOP200/Flipper-Zero-Downloads/README.md

 ## License
 GNU General Puclic Licensing

-Copyright (C) 2007 Free Software Foundation, Inc. <https://fsf.org/>
+Copyright (C) 2007 Free Software Foundation, Inc. <https://fsf.org/> <br>
- Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
+ Everyone is permitted to copy and distribute verbatim copies <br>
+ of this license document, but changing it is not allowed.

 ## Notes